xlladdins/xll/docs/Excel4MacrosE-G.md

 **FILL.AUTO**(destination\_ref, copy\_only)

-Destination\_ref    is the range of cells into which you want to fill data.
+Destination\_ref&nbsp;&nbsp;&nbsp;&nbsp;is the range of cells into which you want to fill data.
 The top, bottom, left, or right end of destination\_ref must include all of the cells in the source reference (the current selection).

-Copy\_only    is a number specifying whether to copy cells or perform an AutoFill operation.
+Copy\_only&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying whether to copy cells or perform an AutoFill operation.

 |              |                      |
 | ------------ | -------------------- |